emnify/product-docs/docs/quickstart/devices/creating-a-device.md

 ---
-description: Defining the device to be used with the SIM
+description: Defining the device to be used with the eSIM
 ---
 # Creating a device

-After you register a SIM, you need to create a virtual representation of the device associated with the SIM.
+After you register a eSIM, you need to create a virtual representation of the device associated with the eSIM.
 To create a device, give it a name and assign a service and coverage policy.

 <img